whitecollaralgos/Algoways/docs/enhanced_trade_management_plan.md

 ### 12. Leveraging Existing Smart Order Functionality

-The trade management system takes full advantage of OpenAlgo's existing `placesmartorder` capability:
+The trade management system takes full advantage of AlgoWays's existing `placesmartorder` capability:

 #### Benefits of Using Smart Orders for Exits:
 1. **Guaranteed Full Position Exit**: By setting `quantity=0` and `position_size=0`, the system ensures complete position closure